 Reset Notepad settings

-The settings for Notepad are stored here.
+The settings for Notepad are stored in this registry key:

 Right-click on the key and choose Delete.

 Options subkey stores the Wordpad settings you configured.
 Delete this key would restore the original settings when you open Wordpad next time.

 The Recent File List subkey stores the list of most recently used files in Wordpad, which is shown when you click the File menu in Wordpad.

 To clear the most recently used files listing, delete this key.